 Rodger Grove, owner of Forgotten Barrel Winery in Escondido, is a native Southern Californian.
 His family is his most important priority, and he has been happily married to his wife, Mitzi for twenty years.
 He has three grown children, daughter Carley, and sons Taylor, and Christopher.
 Rodger and Mitzi have seven grandchildren!

 Rodger’s personal hobbies are raising Japanese Koi, and collecting wine.
 He is active in his church and supports many local charities.
-He graduated from California State University, Fullerton with a BA degree in Finance and major emphasis in Real Estate.
+He graduated from California State University, Fullerton with a B.A. degree in Finance and major emphasis in Real Estate.
 He has continued his education over the years with numerous advanced commercial real estate courses.

 John Eppler spent 30 years in Northern California where he had his own brand, John Robert Eppler Wines!
 He also spent time working at Robert Mondavi and Rosenblum Cellars, with two of the more innovative wine makers in California history.

-He made his way to Southern California to "retire" but his love for winemaking pulled him back and Forgotten Barrel is the lucky winner!
-John brings his sense of independence making original choices when selecting vineyards and choosing winemaking methods.
+He made his way to Southern California "to retire", but his love for winemaking pulled him back, and Forgotten Barrel is the lucky winner!
+John brings his sense of independence, making original choices when selecting vineyards and choosing winemaking methods.
 John's style is making full and richly flavored wines.
-They are big and bold which accentuates the terroir of San Diego county.
-We are excited to have John at the helm as we enjoy our 2nd harvest from San Diego county fruit.
+They are big and bold, which accentuates the terroir of San Diego county.
+We are excited to have John at the helm as we enjoy our 2nd harvest from San Diego County fruit.

 Keep up to date on the latest wine releases, events, and promotions!